antus964/Job-Survey-Dashboard/README.md

 🇮🇳 India has the lowest average salary, but cost of living plays a major role in salary structures.

-Salary variations depend on economic factors in different regions.
+Salary variations depend on economic factors in different regions

 # 📌 Education & Career Insights